wahrwolf/ba-thesis/chapters/600-discussion.md

 This tendency is already known and described by other.

 ### Prefix constraints
-In the \cite{result section} I described how the models performed absolute according to METEOR in the different domains and how the performance changed in relation to the absolute score.
+In the \ref{Results} I described how the models performed absolute according to METEOR in the different domains and how the performance changed in relation to the absolute score.
 All selected models performed best on the ECB and benefits most from prefix constraints in the Europarl corpus.
 The performance impact in the mixed test set is similar to the described impact by \cite{kobus:16}